demutech/BlueRC-app/README.md

 Hardware requirements see repository ESP32-BlueRC-project.

 # Operation Manual
-1. Download BlueRC App V1.0, and install it on your android mobile phone.
+1. Download BlueRC-App-V1.0.apk, and install it on your android mobile phone.

 2. Power on your ESP32 BlueRC hardware.